When I had my dairy goats in Wisconsin nothing bothered them, and they lived happily and without a care in the world.

 LGD’s are dogs that are not herders, nor are they attack dogs.
 They are exactly what they are called: “Guardians”.
 Their job is to live with the stock and make sure nothing gets in to hurt, steal, or eat it.
 Their first line of defense is just their size; they are enormous.
 If size and a menacing bark do not deter, they will place themselves between their charges and perceived danger.
 If all else fails, they will resort to violence, and woe to anyone on the receiving end of over 100 pounds of angry dog.

-In this country we see mainly three breeds of LGD’s: Komondor (Komondorok plural), Anatolian Shepherd Dogs, and Great Pyrenees (Pyrs).
+In this country, we see mainly three breeds of LGD’s: Komondor (Komondorok plural), Anatolian Shepherd Dogs, and Great Pyrenees (Pyrs).

-Komondorok have white coats that grow in cords, like dredlocks.
+Komondorok have white coats that grow in cords, like dreadlocks.
 They are cautious by nature, and tend to bond to only one person or immediate family, and are creepily formidable when stalking a stranger.
 The Komondor Club of America stresses the importance of obedience training and socialization of the young puppy to help assure that your adult dog will be a stable member of society.
 These dogs are very intelligent and tend to think for themselves, so if you fail to establish your role as “alpha dog”, your Komondor will happily assume he’s in charge.

 The coat requires a lot of care, and when they get wet, they stay wet.
 Really.
 For weeks.
 I am skeptical of how well they fare in a southern summer, but I have seen some here in Texas, so I guess they do alright.